 No human is equipped to naturally deal with physical or mental trauma.
 Likewise, no two people handle it the same.
 Listen and be patient with the person you care for, they are telling you what they need help with, even if they aren’t directly verbalizing it.
 They may not always ask for help.

 Elissa's husband Mick was driving a mobile assault vehicle in Afghanistan when he ran over an improvised explosive device (IED).
 He sustained a back injury, as well as a traumatic brain injury (TBI).
 He came home and remained in the Army until he was medically retired in 2014.
 During his process of transitioning from the Army, he was diagnosed with a TBI, knee injuries, degenerative disc disease, post traumatic stress disorder (PTSD), and more.
 Elissa has been his caregiver since he transitioned, and she is learning through trial and error.

 Elissa is optimistic that during her time as a Dole Caregiver Fellow, who will help raise awareness of families like her's.
 She hopes to learn more about how to be a better caregiver for her husband.
-She is 25-years-old and hopes to help other young caregivers be prepared for anything, and have the resources they need.
+She is in her late 20s and hopes to help other young caregivers be prepared for anything, and have the resources they need.